FelixHenninger/lab.js/docs/reference/canvas.rst

 .. js:class:: canvas.Screen([options])

-  A :js:class:`canvas.Screen` is an element in an experiment that provides a canvas element to draw on via Javascript.
+  A :js:class:`canvas.Screen` is a component in an experiment that provides a canvas element to draw on via Javascript.
 It automatically inserts a canvas into the page when it is run, and adjusts its size to cover the containing element.

-  When a :js:class:`canvas.Screen` is constructed, it takes two arguments.
+  When a :js:class:`canvas.Screen` is constructed, it takes options as any other component.
+It expects either a :js:attr:`renderFunction
-  First, it is passed a :js:attr:`renderFunction` , which is a function responsible for filling the canvas.
-Second, the screen can receive :js:attr:`options`, which correspond to those of the :js:class:`BaseElement` .
+  <options.renderFunction>` , which is a function responsible for filling the

-  :param function renderFunction: Function responsible for filling the canvas
+  canvas, or an array of shapes as :js:attr:`content <options.content>`, which is rendered automatically using a generic render function.

-  :param object options: Additional options
+  :param object options: Options

-  .. js:attribute:: renderFunction
+  .. js:attribute:: options.renderFunction

     The render function contains any code that draws on the canvas when the screen is shown.
 It is called with four arguments: